dotnet/docs/docs/standard/io/pipelines.md

 The <xref:System.IO.Pipelines.StreamPipeWriterOptions> allow for control over the creation of the `PipeWriter` instance with the following parameters:

 - <xref:System.IO.Pipelines.StreamPipeWriterOptions.LeaveOpen?displayProperty=nameWithType> flag determines whether or not the underlying stream is left open after the `PipeWriter` completes, and defaults to `false`.
-- <xref:System.IO.Pipelines.StreamPipeWriterOptions.MinimumReadSize?displayProperty=nameWithType> represents the threshold of remaining bytes in the buffer before a new buffer is allocated, and defaults to `1024`.
+- <xref:System.IO.Pipelines.StreamPipeWriterOptions.MinimumBufferSize?displayProperty=nameWithType> represents the minimum buffer size to use when renting memory from the <xref:System.IO.Pipelines.StreamPipeWriterOptions.Pool>, and defaults to `4096`.
 - <xref:System.IO.Pipelines.StreamPipeWriterOptions.Pool?displayProperty=nameWithType> is the `MemoryPool<byte>` used when allocating memory, and defaults to `null`.

 The following code demonstrates the creation of `PipeReader` and `PipeWriter` instances using the `Create` methods from a stream.